ebraun68/RYcode/README.md

 ```

 The 0/1 data can be analyzed in programs like IQ-TREE and RAxML to generate estimates
 of phylogeny.
-The RY nexus files can be analyzed in PAUP
+The RY nexus files can be analyzed in PAUP (note that the use of RY in
+this context is a kludge that allows use PAUP to calculate nucleotide frequencies).

 This repository also includes the simple concatenation code used for the Braun and
 Kimball (2020) project.